Risk | Vulnerability

 Should SMEs Always Conduct Assessments?

-It’s time for a risk assessment at one of your organization’s sites.
-If you’re like a lot of organizations, you find a subject matter expert (SME) and send them to the site to document risks and vulnerabilities.
-Then you sit back and wait for their narrative report.
+They find a subject matter expert (SME) and send them to the site to document risks and vulnerabilities.
+Then they sit back and wait for the security consultant’s narrative report.

 Your SME is an expert.
 Don’t waste their time.